All case studiesCase study · Finance & accounting

 Only the exceptions should reach me; clear the clean 90% yourself.

 Tell us the job that never gets done before close.
-We'll wire up a droid on a call and you can watch it work.
+We'll wire it up on a call and you can watch it work.